tudorboghitoiu-ui/detect_capillaries_and_arterioles/README.md

 - A **per-image QC summary** printed to the Fiji Log, reporting for each compartment: object count, mean / standard deviation / maximum area, and mean / standard deviation pixel intensity in the relevant channel.
 - **Per-ROI Results tables** for each compartment, suitable for export to CSV and downstream statistical analysis.
 Each row corresponds to one segmented object and includes its area, total amyloid pixel area within the object, mean amyloid intensity, particle count, and mean particle size.
 - A **non-vascular-tissue amyloid measurement** representing background parenchymal Aβ outside any segmented vessel.
-- Optional **binary mask exports** for spatial validation against manual annotation, enabled by setting `CFG_VALIDATION_MODE = 1` in the configuration block.
+- Optional **binary mask exports** for spatial validation against manual annotation, enabled by setting `CFG_VALIDATION_MODE = true` in the configuration block.

 The pipeline runs in five phases that mirror the figure flowchart in the methodology manuscript: image preparation, channel-by-channel feature extraction, vascular segmentation, compartment classification, and quantification.